McRaeAlex/AdventOfCode2018/README.md

 I figured out that using a sequence was necessary to force lazy evaluation and with some minor tweaks fixed the errors in my code.
 I was nice to know I was on the right track but frustrating being that close but not solving it.

+## Day 16:
+This day was really enjoyable it got me even more interested in compilers and interpreters.
+I also thought the challenge this day was the perfect level.
+It was difficult enough that I had to think of ways to solve it but not to difficult that even if I knew how to do it I didn't want to code it in my free time
+\*cough\* day 15 \*cough\*.